The policy and procedures aim to ensure that:

 The complainant will receive written confirmation of the outcome of the investigation and any agreed actions for the dispute to reach it conclusion.

-All feedback / compliments, informal and formal complaints, will be reviewed bi-annually by the Apprenticeship and Quality Manager and feed back to the Management Team.
+All feedback / compliments, informal and formal complaints, will be reviewed bi-annually by the Relevant Manager and feed back to the Management Team.
 This will enable identifiable patterns of good practice and areas for development.

-If the complainant is not satisfied with the outcome of the original complaint by the Apprenticeship and Quality Manager and wishes to appeal the original outcome decision, this can be escalated to the Fleetmaster Training Director to be investigated further.
+If the complainant is not satisfied with the outcome of the original complaint by the Relevant Manager and wishes to appeal the original outcome decision, this can be escalated to the Fleetmaster Training Director to be investigated further.

 The parents/guardians of apprentices who are under 18 at the time of an appeal will be kept fully informed of developments and are entitled to attend any interviews or complaint review hearings.